CommonGarden/Grow-IoT/README.md

     turn_light_on: {
       name: 'On', // Display name for the action
       description: 'Turns the light on.', // Optional description
-      schedule: 'at 9:00am', // Optional scheduling using later.js
       function: function () {
         // The implementation of the action.
         console.log('light on');